-When a fire leaves twelve-year-old Scarlet in a different foster home than her autistic little brother, she tracks a bird to find her way back to him in this deeply moving illustrated novel from the author of Moon Bear.
+When a fire leaves twelve-year-old Scarlet in a different foster home than her autistic little brother, she tracks a bird to find her way back to him in this deeply moving illustrated novel from the author of Wild Wings.

 But things with her mom are getting harder, and after a dangerous accident, Scarlet and Red are taken into foster care and separated.
 As Scarlet struggles to cope with the sudden changes in her life and her complex feelings towards her mom, the one thing she won’t give up on is finding Red.
 Nothing is going to get in her way—even if it might destroy the new possibilities offered to her by her foster family.